 Mulled wine is easy to make, delicious to drink and, best of all, I love how it makes my house smell like Christmas!

 - 2 (750ml) bottles of full bodied red wine (I usually use a basic merlot.
 It doesn’t have to be an expensive wine.
 In fact, I use one of those big cheap double-bottles.)

 - 2 cinnamon sticks (plus more for garnish, optional)

 - 2 Tbsp. whole allspice berries

 - 2 Tbsp. whole cloves

 - 3/4 to 1 and 1/2 cups brown sugar

 - a few glugs of brandy/cognac or orange liquor (optional)

-- If you’re not serving it immediately, let it cool a bit after straining and then use a funnel to pour it back into the original wine bottles.
+If you’re not serving it immediately, let it cool a bit after straining and then use a funnel to pour it back into the original wine bottles.
 Push the corks in as far as you can and store them at room temperature for up to 4 days.
-To re-heat, pour the mulled wine into a large pot and then follow the instructions in step #3 above.
+To re-heat, pour the mulled wine into a large pot, warm it up and add the brandy, if using.

 Love this recipe?
 I’d appreciate it if you could scroll down and add a *5 star rating* to help others know they’ll love it as well!